Ybrin/ue-betriebssysteme/README.md

 # ue-betriebssysteme
-All UE Betriebssysteme exercice sheets
+All UE Betriebssysteme exercise sheets

+Open one of the projects to read about how to run it